elastic/cloudbeat/deploy/k8s/eks/Readme.md

 ## Installation

 ### Prerequisites
-Follow guidelines below if not yet installed.See [references](#useful-references) section below for links to installation.
+**Follow guidelines below if aws cli or kubectl are not yet installed on your local machine**.
+See [references](#useful-references) section below for links to installation docs.

 1. **AWS CLI**